ethanwhite/moore-ddd/preproposal.md

 level models by evaluating their performance across ecosystems and taxonomic groups, testing all of their predictions simultaneously using independent data, and directly comparing predictions of different models for the same patterns.
-Specifically we will focus on models relating population dynamics to environmental drivers, unified community theories making predictions for large numbers of ecological patterns, and ecosystem models that relate properties of the organisms at a site to the system level fluxes.
+Specifically, we will focus on models relating population dynamics to environmental drivers, unified community theories making predictions for large numbers of ecological patterns, and ecosystem models that relate properties of the organisms at a site to the system level fluxes.
 The information from these